harshkas4na/RSC_AUTOMATIONS/stop-order/README.md

-# Uniswap V2 Stop Order System - A Reactive Smart Contract Demo
+# Personal Uniswap V2 Stop Order System - A Reactive Smart Contract Demo

-This project demonstrates a decentralized, permissionless, and automated stop-order system for Uniswap V2, built using Reactive Smart Contracts.
-The system allows any user to create stop orders that automatically execute token swaps on the Sepolia testnet when specific price thresholds are met, all orchestrated by a logic contract on the Reactive Network.
+This project demonstrates a decentralized, permissionless, and automated **personal stop-order system** for Uniswap V2, built using Reactive Smart Contracts.
+Unlike shared systems, each user deploys their own private instance of both contracts, providing complete control, privacy, and customization over their stop orders.

+The system allows users to create stop orders that automatically execute token swaps on Sepolia testnet when specific price thresholds are met, all orchestrated by personal logic contracts on the Reactive Network.

-This implementation showcases the power of separating on-chain execution from off-chain event monitoring and logic, creating a highly efficient and scalable DeFi primitive.
+This implementation showcases the power of separating on-chain execution from off-chain event monitoring and logic, while maintaining user privacy and control through personal contract deployments.

 ## How It Works - The Complete Flow

-The system's architecture is event-driven and operates across two blockchains: the Reactive Network (for logic) and a target EVM chain like Sepolia (for execution).

-1.  **User Preparation (on Sepolia)**:

-      * Before creating an order, a user must approve the `UniswapDemoStopOrderCallback` contract to spend the specific token they wish to sell.
-This is a standard ERC20 `approve` transaction and is a crucial prerequisite.

-2.  **Order Creation (on Reactive Network)**:

-      * A user calls the `createStopOrder` function on the `UniswapDemoStopOrderReactive` contract.
-This is a permissionless action—anyone can create an order for their own wallet.
-      * The function emits a `StopOrderCreateRequested` event.
-The system is designed to react to its own events for state changes.

-3.  **Reactive Processing & Subscription (on Reactive Network)**:

-      * The Reactive VM detects the creation event and calls the `react()` function on the reactive contract.
-      * The contract processes the event, saves the new `StopOrder` to its state, and assigns it a unique `orderId`.
-      * If this is the first active order for a particular Uniswap pair, the contract automatically sends a request to the Reactive Network's service layer to subscribe to the `Sync` event for that pair on Sepolia.
-This ensures the system only monitors pairs with active orders, saving resources.

-4.  **Automated Price Monitoring (Off-Chain)**:

-      * The Reactive Network nodes listen for `Sync` events on Sepolia from all subscribed pairs.
-      * When a `Sync` event occurs (indicating a trade and a change in reserves), the event data is securely forwarded to the `react()` function of the reactive contract.

-5.  **Trigger Condition Met (on Reactive Network)**:

-      * Inside the `react()` function, the contract decodes the new reserve data from the `Sync` event.
-      * It iterates through all active orders for that pair and checks if the new price ratio has crossed any order's threshold.

-6.  **Cross-Chain Execution (Reactive Network -\> Sepolia)**:

-      * If an order's condition is met, the reactive contract triggers a cross-chain `Callback`.
-      * This `Callback` is an instruction for the Reactive Network to call the `stop()` function on the `UniswapDemoStopOrderCallback` contract on Sepolia, passing all the necessary order details.
-      * The order is immediately marked as inactive in the reactive contract to prevent re-triggers.

-7.  **Final On-Chain Swap (on Sepolia)**:

-      * The `UniswapDemoStopOrderCallback` contract receives the call.
-      * As a final security measure, it re-validates the price condition against the current on-chain reserves.
-      * It uses its pre-approved allowance to pull tokens from the user's wallet via `transferFrom`.
-      * It executes the swap on Uniswap V2.
-      * The resulting tokens are transferred directly back to the user's wallet.

-## Contract Architecture

-The system consists of two main smart contracts, demonstrating a clear separation of concerns:

-### 1\. `UniswapDemoStopOrderCallback.sol` (Execution Layer - Deployed on Sepolia)

-  * **Purpose**: The "hands" of the system.
-It holds no state about orders.
-  * **Execution**: Handles the actual token swap through the Uniswap V2 router.
-It is the only contract that requires token approval from the user.
-  * **Validation**: Performs a final, on-chain price check before executing the swap to protect against stale data or front-running.
-  * **Security**: Can be paused by the owner in an emergency.
-Includes functions for the owner to recover any accidentally sent tokens.

-### 2\. `UniswapDemoStopOrderReactive.sol` (Logic Layer - Deployed on Reactive Network)

-  * **Purpose**: The "brain" of the system.
-It manages all order states and logic.
-  * **Order Management**: Allows any user to create and cancel their own stop orders.
-It maintains the state of all active orders.
-  * **Dynamic Subscriptions**: Intelligently subscribes and unsubscribes to Uniswap pair events on Sepolia based on whether there are active orders for those pairs.
-  * **Event Handling**: The core `react()` function processes events for order creation, cancellation, and price updates (`Sync` events).
+The system's architecture is event-driven and operates across two blockchains, with each user having their own private contract instances:

+1. **Personal Contract Deployment**:
+   - Each user deploys their own `PersonalStopOrderCallback` contract on Sepolia
+   - Each user deploys their own `PersonalStopOrderReactive` contract on the Reactive Network
+   - The contracts are paired together and only serve that specific user

+2. **User Preparation (on Sepolia)**:
+   - Before creating orders, users must approve their personal `PersonalStopOrderCallback` contract to spend the tokens they wish to sell
+   - This is a standard ERC20 `approve` transaction for each token

+3. **Order Creation (on Sepolia)**:
+   - Users call `createStopOrder` on their personal `PersonalStopOrderCallback` contract
+   - The contract validates the order parameters and user's token balance/allowance
+   - A `StopOrderCreated` event is emitted with all order details

+4. **Reactive Processing & Subscription (on Reactive Network)**:
+   - The personal `PersonalStopOrderReactive` contract automatically detects the order creation event
+   - The contract processes the event, tracks the new order internally, and assigns it a unique `orderId`
+   - If this is the first active order for a particular Uniswap pair, the contract automatically subscribes to the `Sync` events for that pair on Sepolia
+   - Dynamic subscription ensures efficient resource usage - only monitoring pairs with active orders

+5. **Automated Price Monitoring**:
+   - The Reactive Network nodes listen for `Sync` events from subscribed Uniswap pairs on Sepolia
+   - When price changes occur (indicated by `Sync` events), the event data is forwarded to the personal reactive contract's `react()` function

+6. **Trigger Condition Assessment (on Reactive Network)**:
+   - The reactive contract decodes reserve data from `Sync` events
+   - It checks all active orders for that pair against the new price ratios
+   - Orders have built-in cooldown periods and retry limits to prevent spam

+7. **Cross-Chain Execution Trigger (Reactive Network → Sepolia)**:
+   - When an order's price condition is met, the reactive contract emits a `Callback` event
+   - This instructs the Reactive Network to call `executeStopOrder` on the user's personal callback contract on Sepolia
+   - The order tracking is updated to prevent re-triggers

+8. **Final Execution & Validation (on Sepolia)**:
+   - The personal callback contract receives the execution request
+   - It performs a final on-chain price validation as a security measure
+   - It executes the token swap via Uniswap V2 router using pre-approved tokens
+   - Received tokens are transferred directly back to the user's wallet

+## Personal Contract Architecture

+The system uses a personal deployment model with two contracts per user:

+### 1. `PersonalStopOrderCallback.sol` (Execution Layer - Deployed on Sepolia)

+**Purpose**: Personal execution contract that handles all stop order management and swap execution for a single user.

+**Key Features**:
+- **Order Management**: Create, cancel, pause, and resume stop orders
+- **Swap Execution**: Handles actual token swaps through Uniswap V2 router
+- **Safety Validations**: Final on-chain price checks before execution
+- **Retry Logic**: Built-in retry mechanism with cooldown periods
+- **Emergency Controls**: Owner can recover stuck tokens and withdraw ETH

+**Order Lifecycle**:
+- `Active`: Order is monitoring and can be triggered
+- `Paused`: Order is temporarily disabled by user
+- `Cancelled`: Order is permanently disabled by user
+- `Executed`: Order has been successfully executed
+- `Failed`: Order failed after maximum retry attempts

+### 2. `PersonalStopOrderReactive.sol` (Logic Layer - Deployed on Reactive Network)

+**Purpose**: Personal monitoring contract that tracks orders and triggers execution for a single user.

+**Key Features**:
+- **Event Monitoring**: Listens to stop order lifecycle events from the paired callback contract
+- **Dynamic Subscriptions**: Automatically subscribes/unsubscribes to Uniswap pair events based on active orders
+- **Price Monitoring**: Processes `Sync` events and evaluates trigger conditions
+- **Order Tracking**: Maintains state for all orders with retry counts and cooldown periods
+- **Cross-Chain Triggers**: Emits callbacks to trigger execution on Sepolia

 ## Key Features

-  * **Permissionless & Non-Custodial**: Any user can interact with the system.
-The contracts never take custody of user funds except for the atomic moment of the swap.
+- **Complete Privacy**: Each user has their own contract instances - no shared state or data
+- **Non-Custodial**: Contracts never hold user funds except during atomic swap execution
+- **Permissionless**: Anyone can deploy and use their own system instance
-  * **Efficient Off-Chain Monitoring**: Price monitoring is handled by the Reactive Network, meaning users don't pay gas for constant on-chain checks.
-Gas is only spent on Sepolia for the final swap execution.
+- **Efficient Monitoring**: Price monitoring handled off-chain by Reactive Network
-  * **Multi-User & Multi-Order Support**: A single deployment of these contracts can serve an unlimited number of users and orders across any Uniswap V2 pair.
-  * **Dynamic Resource Management**: The event subscription model is highly efficient, ensuring the system's workload scales directly with its usage.
-  * **Event-Driven & Asynchronous**: The system is fully asynchronous, reacting to on-chain events as they occur, making it robust and scalable.
+- **Dynamic Resource Management**: Only monitors pairs with active orders
+- **Comprehensive Order Management**: Support for pausing, resuming, and canceling orders
+- **Retry & Error Handling**: Built-in retry logic with cooldown periods and failure states
+- **Emergency Controls**: Users maintain full control over their contracts

 ## Environment Setup